--Julie Marie Wade, author of Small Fires, When I Was Straight, and Wishbone: A Memoir in Fractures
+-Julie Marie Wade, author of Catechism: A Love Story and When I Was Straight

 Read at Barnard College, as a part of CantoMundo’s reading series, read & attended College and Language Association Conference with Dr. Anand Prahlad, presented a talk on publishing at Resident Arts, read at UnBound Book Festival and had work featured @ Partial Press’ newest LED project (2017)